Skip to main content

 Looking Ahead

-Filmmakers will submit their original films produced during the 16mm workshops to festivals worldwide to demonstrate the potential of sustainable filmmaking.
+Participants are encouraged to submit their original films produced during the 16mm workshops to festivals worldwide to demonstrate the potential of sustainable filmmaking.
 Plans are also underway to make the films available online and host community screenings for the films at academic institutions across the US and China.

 More broadly, the China-America Reel Ecology Project seeks to inspire the next generation of filmmakers and media professionals to incorporate sustainability in their practice.
 At Northwestern, student Ashley Kim (Medill and Weinberg, ‘25) contributed to the project as a Buffett Undergraduate Research Fellow.
-She reflects, “I was interested in film arts, environmental sustainability and policy research, but it wasn't until working with JP Sniadecki that I saw these seemingly disparate interests intersect…In a political climate that places so much emphasis on US-China tensions, JP's focus on partnership through art is particularly meaningful and personally inspiring.”
+She reflects, “I was interested in film arts, environmental sustainability, and policy research, but it wasn't until working with JP Sniadecki that I saw these seemingly disparate interests intersect…In a political climate that places so much emphasis on US-China tensions, JP's focus on partnership through art is particularly meaningful and personally inspiring.”